LuxProvide/QuantumFPGA/docs/writing.md

     }
     ```
 !!! warning "That's not all"
-    * Concurrent accesses and atomic modificationes are not necessarily available even if you have host and shared capabilities.
+    * Concurrent accesses and atomic modifications are not necessarily available even if you have host and shared capabilities.
     * You need to verify `aspect::usm_atomic_shared_allocations` and `aspect::usm_atomic_host_allocations`.

 !!! warning "Bittware 520N-MX"
     The USM host allocations is not supported by some BSPs.
-We will therefore use explicit data movement
+We will therefore use explicit data movement.

 !!! tip "Explicit USM"
     === "Question"